Home / Video / What Is ‘Battery’ under English Common Law, and Can You Pursue Damages?

 Since assault is a threatening action, compensatory damages are typically small unless there is an injury following the assault, for example, running away from the assault and falling down a flight of stairs.

 The cost of pursuing assault lawsuits is not worth the time and money unless the defendant carries out an outrageous act that can lead to punitive damages.
-It is important to speak to an experienced personal injury attorney to discuss your case and possible legal options.
+Speaking to an experienced personal injury attorney to discuss your case and possible legal options is important.

 Schedule a Free Consultation with Ehline Law